-This year I am teaching Political Economy for master's students and Quantitative Economic History for bachelor students at the University of Vienna.
-In the past I have been a graduate teaching assistant of Applied Econometrics at the master's and undergraduate level, and Economic Growth at the master's level, at the University of Lausanne.
+I am teaching Political Economy for master's students and Quantitative Economic History for bachelor students at the University of Vienna.
+In the past I have been a graduate teaching assistant of Applied Econometrics and Economic Growth at the University of Lausanne.

 Political Economy (MA)